-You may attempt to hire an assistant and soon realize that it is time-consuming to try to teach and train someone all of the knowledge you have about your business, and your stress is still at a high.
+When you first thought about how to get into photography, and then how to start a photography business, you may have considered hiring an assistant.
+Once you attempt hiring one, you may realize it is time-consuming to try and teach someone all of the knowledge you have about your business, and your stress is still at a high.
 So how do you find a way to make your business scalable where you can work ON your business rather than IN it?

 “If you want to do a few small things right, do them yourself.
 If you want to do great things and make a big impact, learn how to delegate.” – John.
 C Maxwell

 In order to run a successful and thriving wedding photography business, it is essential to have a plan.
 Without one, you may find yourself working on your own in your business until you’re tired and overwhelmed.
-Being scalable and creating a plan allows you to implement proper systems that allow you to have more time taking pictures and less time working on other tasks.
+Being scalable and creating a plan allows you to implement proper systems that give you more time to take pictures and require less time working on other tasks.
 This results in you saving time, energy, and greatly reducing stress.
-Here are some tips on how to become scalable for your business and create and effective plan.
+Here are some tips on how to become scalable for your business and create an effective plan.